Breathtaking Views at the Cabo Rojo Lighthouse

 The other great thing about visiting this lighthouse is that you can see (and easily get to) a beautiful coved beach called La Playuela.
 A few hours on that beach was like a dream – the water there was warm, calm and it is just beautiful.

 Getting to this lighthouse is part of the fun.
-You have to drive past the salt flats on Route 301, at which point the road changes from asphalt to packed dirt.
+You have to drive past the salt flats on Route 301 until you get to the gate.
+If it is open, drive in at your own caution… the road is pot-holed packed dirt.
 It is about 7/10 of a mile of potholes and (at times) mud.

 Details